ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 ## Things to do

-- Update CSS to Match Mocks (solo)
+- Update CSS to Match Mocks (without stamp refs) (solo)

 - add remaining units test (solo / group)

 - write integration tests (solo / group)
+    - scraping pdf functionality

+- when refreshing the page that has the StatusReportOrderResponse component, some issues occur (should we address?)

 - wire up isLeadCase so that it lists all associated cases on the order PDF if checked (group)
    - current state: